Liolà

-Liolà (/it/) is an Italian stage play written by Luigi Pirandello in 1916, which takes place in 19th century Sicily.
+Liolà (/it/) is an Italian stage play written by Luigi Pirandello in 1916, which takes place in early 20th century Sicily.
 The original text was composed in the Sicilian dialect of Agrigento.
 The title character is a middle-aged single father by choice.
 He has three young boys, each by a different mother.
 Liolà is a free-spirit who wanders from town to town, looking to connect with nature, and to create children without having any ties to the mother.
 He tries to sell one of his boys to Zio Simone, a crabby elderly man, who becomes offended by the offer.
 He then has an encounter with Mita, a former lover, who tells him that he is the father of her unborn child.
 Pirandello immortalizes Liolà as an ideal father, and in certain scenes in the play, Liolà shows a lot of love and affection to his children.

 "Liola disclosed an unfamiliar side of Pirandello.
 It is the work of his Sicilian origins and in place of the fractured perspective of illusion and reality its view of the world is as down-to-earth as a primitive painting with landscape and figures equally expressive of the one theme of fecundity."